-In addition to the core US operations, which account for more than 95% of sales, Cardinal Health has expanded its presence to include pharmaceutical distribution operations in China.
+In addition to the core US operations, which account for about 95% of sales, Cardinal Health has expanded its presence to include pharmaceutical distribution operations in China.
 The medical division also has manufacturing, assembly, and distribution locations in locations including Canada, the Dominican Republic, Malaysia, Malta, Mexico, and Thailand.

-Pharmaceutical distribution accounts for about 90% of Cardinal Health's sales, primarily to pharmacy customers across the US.
-The Cardinal Health Pharmaceutical division operates about 25 distribution warehouses and 150 nuclear pharmacy labs (for the preparation and distribution of medical imaging agents) throughout the US and in Puerto Rico, as well as about a dozen distribution centers in China.
+Pharmaceutical distribution accounts for almost 90% of Cardinal Health's sales, primarily to pharmacy customers across the US.
+The Cardinal Health Pharmaceutical division operates about 20 distribution warehouses and 140 nuclear pharmacy labs (for the preparation and distribution of medical imaging agents) throughout the US and in Puerto Rico, as well as about a dozen distribution centers in China.
 The division also includes the Cardinal Health Pharmacy Solutions business, the Medicine Shoppe retail pharmacy subsidiary, and a Specialty Solutions unit that distributes specialty pharmaceuticals, such as cancer injectables, plasma products, and intensive care therapies that require special handling.